Kyligence/kylin-tpch/README.md

 > Note: if you download not match jdk version, please check the scripts/*.sh which variables about jdk!

-### 3. Check Kylin4 needed jars in ./backup/jars & Upload them to S3 Path which suffix is */jars, example: s3://xxx/kylin4/jars
+### 3. Check dependent jars of Kylin4 in ./backup/jars & Upload them to S3 Path which suffix is */jars, example: s3://xxx/kylin/jars

 Kylin4 needed extra jars

-- alluxio-2.6.1-client.jar
 - commons-configuration-1.3.jar
 - mysql-connector-java-5.1.40.jar
-- kylin-soft-affinity-cache-4.0.0-SNAPSHOT.jar

-### 4. Check needed deploy scripts in ./backup/scripts & Upload them to S3 Path which suffix is */scripts, example: s3://xxx/kylin4/scripts
+### 4. Check needed deploy scripts in ./backup/scripts & Upload them to S3 Path which suffix is */scripts, example: s3://xxx/kylin/scripts

-Deploy needed scripts

 - prepare-ec2-env-for-distribution.sh
 - prepare-ec2-env-for-master.sh